 Female bodies have historically been classified into five shapes: triangle, rectangle, diamond, oval, and hourglass, according to a 2004 study.
 Most women aspire to have an hourglass body.
 But have we ever paused to consider why we are subjected to shapes?
 These body types, which are frequently depicted in the media, have been highly manipulated and photoshopped.

 We see these retouched photographs all over the place.
-Fashion campaigns, makeup campaigns, and, regrettably, skincare campaigns are all examples of this.
-These edited campaigns put a lot of pressure on people.
+These edited fashion campaigns put a lot of pressure on people.
 The pressure of browsing through the internet and various publications and seeing these flawlessly poreless photographs of young women made to look almost half of their age, slender and gorgeous, and "ideal".
 Perfect, blemish-free skin with even skin tones are represented in these images.
 Skin tones that do not represent cultural and ethnic heritage.
 These visuals are not genuine, and subconsciously we all know this.

 For example, British actress Jameela Jamil recently spoke out about how her image had been altered in various publications, magazines and photoshoots to make her "appealing to a Caucasian audience."
 She talked of digital skin lightening, which is an alarmingly expanding practise as Eurocentric beauty ideals continue to dominate the media.
 She also discussed how the edited images of herself had a negative impact on her mental health, saying that they "send a direct message to me that I am not good enough as I am."
 These photoshopped images have a terrible impact on not only celebrities, but also on the young girls and boys who see these manipulated images all over the place.
 These manipulated photographs have become far too accessible because of the internet.